An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

 \subsection{PL Scalar Field}

-Scalar data is usually presented as a discrete set of real values at the vertices or grid points of a mesh, say $\M$, corresponding to a triangulation of a compact $d$-manifold $\cM$.
-The vertex set of $\M$ is represented as $V(\M) = \{\bv_0, \bv_1, \ldots, \bv_{n_v-1}\}$, where $n_v$ is the number of vertices in $\M$.
+Scalar data is usually presented as a discrete set of real values at the vertices of a triangulation $\M$ corresponding to the $d$-manifold $\cM$.
+Note, $\M$ is a combinatorial $d$-manifold, where the vertex set of $\M$ is represented as $V(\M) = \{\bv_0, \bv_1, \ldots, \bv_{n_v-1}\}$, where $n_v$ is the number of vertices in $\M$.
 The discrete scalar data can be mathematically represented by a function $\hat{f}: V(\M) \rightarrow \R$.
 From this discrete map $\hat{f}$, a piecewise-linear (PL) scalar field $f: \M \rightarrow \R$ can be obtained as follows.
 At the vertices of $\M$, $f$ takes the values of $\hat{f}$, and the values in higher dimensional simplices are determined through linear interpolation.
 The PL scalar field $f$ is said to be \emph{generic} if no two adjacent vertices of $\M$ have the same $f$-value.